skienzmatishun/rippreport/content/p/grinder-pumps/index.md

 ---
-title: "GRINDER PUMPS"
+title: GRINDER PUMPS
 date: 2018-02-02
-thumbnail: "img/grinder-pumps.png"
+thumbnail: img/grinder-pumps.png
 categories:
 - wonderful-wednesday
 tags:
 - sewer
 - turner
 - wilson
 authors:
 - ripp-report
+alttags: "Grinder pump installed in a yard; often used by developers despite potential replacement costs and power needs for homeowners"
 ---
 Grinder pumps exist all over Baldwin County and a large percentage of them are installed unnecessarily.

 Developers love them because it saves them money in construction and the poor consumer, most often, does not even know what a grinder pump is.